surabhi555/basic_concepts_of_dsa/assignments_pgp/week_2_searching_and-sorting/readme.md

 #day 8
 solved
-first and last occ in array
+1.first and last occ in array
+2.search and insert in sorted array
-search and insert in sorted array search in sorted and rotated array with duplicates
+3.search in sorted and rotated array with duplicates 4.find min in sorted and rotated array without duplicates 5.find the min in sorted and rotated array with duplicates